Point-to-Point Integration: When to Use It and When Not To

 Connecting your apps and allowing the data to flow between them in near real-time can be critical to your business.
 But it doesn’t fundamentally change the way your team operates.
 What can?
 Integrating your apps AND implementing end-to-end workflow automations across important processes, such as lead routing, quote to cash, and employee onboarding.

-This type of automation can help your team provide experiences that delight customers, engage prospects, and enable employees; in turn, this allows you to meet key business goals, as measured by customer retention, customer acquisition, employee retention, etc.
+This type of automation can help your team provide experiences that delight customers, engage prospects, and enable employees.
+In turn, this allows you to meet key business goals, as measured by customer retention, customer acquisition, employee retention, etc.

 Workato, the leader in enterprise automation, offers a platform that has all of these features, among many others, so that you can automate at scale.